codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 Codefresh offers a dedicated GUI that allows you to deploy any Docker image to your cluster without writing any configuration files at all.

-Click the *Kubernetes* button from the left side bar and select the *services* item.
+Click the *Kubernetes* button from the left side bar.
 The screen that appears is the Codefresh overview of your Kubernetes cluster that shows all your deployments (pods and namespaces)

  {% include